Consumer Proposal vs BankruptcyBy Caitlin in Debt

 With the economy in its current state, many Canadians have found themselves indebted and unaware of what resources they have available to restructure their debt and rebuild their credit.
 The two most popular resources available for debtors are the negotiation of a consumer proposal, and filing for personal bankruptcy.
 Each one of these options has different requirements, but both are designed for financial relief.
 Read on to learn more about each one.

 Requirements: Who Is Eligible For What?

 Bankruptcy is the traditional choice for those who need a quick form of financial relief.
 The main requirement is that you owe at least $1,000, with no set maximum, and must be unable to make payments as they are due.
-On the other hand, a consumer proposal limits the amount you can owe, and restricts it to $250,000, unless you have a mortgage, in which case it might be contemplated separately, and you must be able to repay a portion of your debt immediately once the proposal is granted.
+On the other hand, a consumer proposal limits the amount you can owe to $250,000 unless you have a mortgage, in which case it might be considered separately.
+You must also be able to repay a portion of your debt immediately once the consumer proposal is granted.

 If you find you are eligible for both options, the best choice is to try to negotiate a proposal first, since it won’t affect your credit history as badly as filing for bankruptcy.
 If the consumer proposal is not granted, then explore the other option.
 In either case, your decision should be based upon research and the consultation with a professional so you do not get tied into an agreement that will work against you instead of in your favor.

 Are you looking for help filing a consumer proposal?

 How much you pay depends on which option you have picked.
 If your consumer proposal is accepted, you will have fixed monthly payments that will remain the same until the full amount of the proposal is covered.